intervene-EU-H2020/prsCompaR/README.md

 ### Development dependencies

+By default development dependencies aren't installed by devtools.

 The Suggests: field in the DESCRIPTION file contains packages needed to run the data preprocessing scripts in data-raw (these make the rda files in data/).

 The simplest way to install development dependencies is by running: